Towards Architecture-Agnostic Untrained Network Priors for Image Reconstruction with Frequency Regularization: Related Work

 \section{Related Work}

-\textbf{Function Smoothness, Spectral Bias and Generalization.} Function smoothness, also referred to as function frequency, quantifies how much the output of a function varies with changes in its input \citep{fridovich2022spectral}.
-Spectral bias \citep{rahaman2019spectral,xu2019training} is an implicit bias that favors learning functions changing at a slow rate (low-frequency), e.g., functions with a small Lipschitz constant.
-In visual domains, this is evident in the network's output lacking subtle details.
-Many regularization techniques shown to aid generalization encourage smoothness implicitly, such as early stopping, $\ell_2$ regularizer \citep{rosca2020case}.
-Smoothness has been widely used as a model complexity measure in place of model size to account for the well-known "double-descent" phenomenon associated with generalization \citep{nakkiran2021deep}.

-To explicitly promote smoothness, a natural way is to penalize the norm of the input-output Jacobian \citep{novak2018sensitivity,hoffman2019robust}.
-However, due to the high dimensionality of the output such as in accelerated MRI, computation of the Jacobian matrix during training is often intractable.
-Another efficient and prevalent solution is to constrain the network to be \textit{c}-Lipschitz with a \textit{pre-defined} Lipschitz constant \textit{c} \citep{miyato2018spectral,gouk2021regularisation}.
-We develop a suitable form of Lipschitz regularization for untrained networks by instead penalizing \textit{learned} Lipschitz constants, with a novel aim of achieving architecture-insensitive untrained medical image reconstruction.
+\textbf{Spectral Bias and function smoothness.} Function smoothness, also referred to as function frequency, quantifies how much the output of a function varies with changes in its input \cite{fridovich2022spectral}.
+Spectral bias \cite{rahaman2019spectral,xu2019training} is an implicit bias that favors learning functions changing at a slow rate (low-frequency), e.g., functions with a small Lipschitz constant.
+In visual domains, this is evident from the lack of subtle details in network outputs.
+Many regularization techniques to aid generalization, such as early stopping and $\ell_2$ regularization \cite{rosca2020case,nakkiran2021deep}, implicitly encourage smoothness.
+To explicitly promote smoothness, it is natural to penalize the norm of the input-output Jacobian \cite{novak2018sensitivity,hoffman2019robust}.
+However, computation of the Jacobian matrix for the high-dimensional MRI data during training is very expensive.
+Another efficient and prevalent solution is to constrain the network to be \textit{c}-Lipschitz with a \textit{pre-defined} Lipschitz constant \textit{c} \cite{miyato2018spectral,gouk2021regularisation}.
+We followed this line with a novel aim of achieving architecture-agnostic untrained image reconstruction.